Using triggers to find hidden treasures

 This Scorpio season, what is composting for me is my core wound around not being seen.
 The little one that hungers for recognition.
 The little one that still waits for someone to say “good job” to her.
 How ironic it is for me to miss this, when I’m the one that puts all the restrictions around the ways I have to show up.
 Not like this.
 Only like that.
 Not on this platform.
 Post only on this one.
 But you know, not too much.

 As I walk forward, I hope to remember more often than I forget: I am the one choosing.
-Being seen in all my aspects, in all my dimensions, is directly correlated to my willingness to fully show up.
+Being seen in all aspects, in all dimensions, is directly correlated to my willingness to fully show up.

 Blessings for the coming Scorpio new moon.
 May it be a nutrient-rich, dark soup of alchemy for every one of us.